Have You Tried Soy Curls Yet?

 This week’s WFPB food post is all about my “new-to-me” favorite food that even my husband likes.
 Have you ever had soy curls?

-If you are trying to eat whole, plant-based foods, you know that plant-based protein can be found in soy products like tofu and tempeh.
+If you are trying to eat a vegan or whole, plant-based foods, you know that plant-based protein can be found in soy products like tofu and tempeh.

 I am not a fan of either of these, which made me think I just didn’t like soy.